admindatahandbook/book/testing/index.md

 The introduction of statistical noise to protect privacy necessarily reduces the accuracy of statistical analyses.
 As the number $n$ of observations in a data set grows sufficiently large, the loss in accuracy due to differential privacy can become much smaller than other sources of error such as statistical sampling error.
 However, maintaining high accuracy for studies on small or modest-sized data sets (or modest-sized subsets of large data sets) is a challenge.
 As a consequence, all results computed using tools for differentially private analysis will be approximate.
 Conversely, any system that produces exact results without any random modifications cannot meet the differential privacy standard.

-#### Preventing Cumulative Privacy Failure Requires a Budget for Privacy Loss, which in Turn Limits Utility {-}
+#### Preventing Cumulative Privacy Failure Requires a Budget for Privacy Loss, Which in Turn Limits Utility {-}

 Every computation leaks some information about the individual records used as input regardless of the protection method used.
 To prevent cumulative privacy failure, the privacy loss that accumulates over multiple computations must be calculated, tracked, and limited.
 Differential privacy provides explicit, formal methods for defining and managing this cumulative loss, referred to as the *privacy-loss budget*.